DiyMediaServer

 Conclusion

-If you take one thing from this guide, it’s this: SSH security depends less on any one trick and more on layers of defense.
-Keys instead of passwords, no root logins, careful configuration, restrictive firewalls, monitoring, and automation all stack together to drastically lower your risk.
+If you take one thing from this guide, it’s this.
+SSH security depends less on any one trick and more on layers.
+Keys instead of passwords, no root logins, careful configuration, restrictive firewalls, monitoring, and patching all stack together to drastically lower your risk.

-Set aside a little time to secure SSH right after deploying any new server.
-It will save you headaches down the line, whether you’re running a personal project or a company’s production infrastructure.
-Trust me, dealing with a compromised server is far worse than spending 30 minutes hardening SSH upfront.
+Set aside time to secure SSH right after deploying any new server.
+It pays off later, whether you’re running a personal project or production infrastructure.
+Dealing with a compromised box is far worse than spending 30 minutes hardening SSH upfront.

 • Automating SSH hardening with configuration management tools like Ansible.